pickuppatterns/fullstack-runs/run2a.md

 # Back-end race

-Create a back-end server with one route `/random` that will return a random Lorum ipsum sentence (HINT: use chance).
+Create a back-end server with one route `/random` that will return a random Lorem ipsum sentence (HINT: use chance).

 Deploy your server to heroku so anyone can use it.
 You'll need to enable cors.